timemates/rrpc-kotlin-docs/Writerside/topics/CodeGen-CLI.md

 >
 > By scoping metadata, you can maintain cleaner separation of concerns, particularly in larger projects with diverse requirements.

+Learn more about Metadata Generation at the [separate page](Metadata-Generation.md).

 ## Examples
 ### Generate Client Stubs and Types